 Rockets hope to carry momentum in Game 7 against Clippers

-HOUSTON (AP) — Forcing a Game 7 in the Western Conference semifinals with a comeback win over the Los Angeles Clippers, the Houston Rockets have evoked memories of the Clutch City teams that won NBA titles in 1994 and '95.
+HOUSTON (AP) — Forcing a Game 7 in the Western Conference semifinals with a comeback win over the Los Angeles Clippers, the Houston Rockets have evoked memories of their teams that won NBA titles in 1994 and ’95.

-The visiting Rockets outscored Los Angeles 51-20 at the end of the third and in the fourth quarter Thursday night to overcome a 19-point deficit and even up the series after trailing 3-1.
+The visiting Rockets outscored Los Angeles 51-20 at the end of the third and in the fourth quarter on Thursday to overcome a 19-point deficit and even up the series after trailing 3-1.

 “It’s Game 7.
 It’s fun man,” McHale said.
 “That’s what you live for ... there’s a joy and a calm that comes over you when you do something really, really well and you’re doing something you’ve done since you’ve been a little kid.”

 The Clippers are in the semifinals for the third time in four years, and are looking to end the two-game skid to advance to meet the Golden State Warriors.

 “We’ve had two opportunities and we haven’t closed it out,” Blake Griffin said.
 “You have to give them credit, they’ve been playing better than us the last two games and wanted it more clearly.
 So we’ve got an opportunity and we’ve got to take advantage.”